MichaIng/DietPi-Docs/docs/software/media.md

     - Admin page: `http://<your.IP>:2038/admin`
     - Library view page: `http://<your.IP>:2039`

-=== "Transfer ebooks/comics to your device"
+=== "Transfer ebooks/comics to DietPi"

     Make sure you have one of DietPi's [File Servers](../file_servers/) installed.

-    - Use the following folders: `/mnt/dietpi_userdata/ebooks` and `/mnt/dietpi_userdata/comics`
+    Default directories:

+    - eBooks: `/mnt/dietpi_userdata/ebooks`, `/ebooks` from NFS/Samba
+    - Comics: `/mnt/dietpi_userdata/comics`, `/comics` from NFS/Samba

-    - Then use the admin page, to set the above locations for ebook and comic storage
-    - Run a scan in the admin page to update the database
+    Use the admin page to set the above locations for ebook and comic storage, then run a scan to update the database.

 === "Update to the latest version"